KrisGoorhuis/game-of-life-redux/README.md

 ### Lessons learned
 `useRef()` is a wonderful friend.
 Using it to update things in what's normally within setTimeout's closure is such a neat trick - one I'm certain I'll find a use for again.

+`parseInt()` doesn't work with decimals.
+In retrospect, I should have recognized this immediately.
+Luckily we have `parseFloat()` for decimals!